U.S. opens safety probe into autonomous driving system in GM's Cruise vehicles | Business

 U.S. opens safety probe into autonomous driving system in GM's Cruise vehicles

-In each case, the other road user subsequently struck the rear of the ADS-equipped vehicle.".
 NHTSA said it has been notified of multiple reports involving Cruise vehicles operating without onboard human supervision becoming immobilized, which "may strand vehicle passengers in unsafe locations, such as lanes of travel or intersections, and become an unexpected obstacle to other road users."
-GM and Cruise in February disclosed they petitioned NHTSA for permission to deploy some self-driving vehicles without steering wheels, mirrors, turn signals or windshield wipers.
+Cruise in September recalled and updated software in 80 self-driving vehicles after a June crash in San Francisco that left two people injured.

 - Country: